 Taking stock of your medical history

-Your primary care physician will review your relevant medical history, including major illnesses, surgeries, your current medical condition and medications you’re taking.
+Your primary care provider, whether in person or virtually, will review your relevant medical history, including major illnesses, surgeries, your current medical condition and medications you’re taking.

 If you don’t get a form before your visit, you should still be prepared to be as detailed as possible when describing any past medical procedures and illnesses.
 Knowing specific diagnoses and dates will certainly help, but even giving a rough description of any major medical events in your life will help your physician understand both your past and current medical issues.